 In most circumstances, the Rose Library does not hold copyright to the materials in its holdings and therefore cannot grant or deny permission to use them.
 However, we will provide all available information about the copyright holder of materials found in our collections, but cannot guarantee the accuracy of that information.

 Please contact Courtney Chartier, Head of Research Services, at email@example.com, with specific permissions questions.

 Rose Library routinely digitizes AV materials (cassettes, reel-to-reel, CDs, DVS, film) for use in our Reading Room.
 The collection finding aid will indicate if an item has been digitized.
 If you identify an AV item you would like digitized for your visit, please contact us two weeks in advance at firstname.lastname@example.org.Due to U.S. copyright law, we cannot make audio and video recordings from our collections available for use online.
 Copies of AV material can be purchased with written permission from the copyright holder.

-All Rose Library microfilm collections are accessible on Level 1 of the Woodruff Library building; readers can be found near the Circulation Desk on Level 2.
+All Rose Library microfilm collections are accessible on Level 1 of the Woodruff Library building; readers can be found Level 2.
 Researchers do not need to make an appointment or request with us to access these materials.
-If you need assistance in retrieving microfilm, please inquire at the Circulation Desk on Level 2.
+If you need assistance in retrieving microfilm, please inquire at the service desk on Level 2.